First Reception Centre, Pournara

 In early 2023, there were approximately 150 persons at Limnes, all in the open section of the Centre of which the majority had received a first instance rejection to their asylum application.

-• Persons who receive a first-instance rejection through the accelerated procedure whilst at Pournara.
+- Persons who receive a first-instance rejection through the accelerated procedure whilst at Pournara.
 They are given the choice to either remain at Limnes during their appeal procedure or to leave Limnes, thereby waiving their right to welfare benefits;

-• Persons who apply for the Assisted Voluntary Return Program, either from Pournara or from the community, provided that they do not have accommodation of their own; those who do can continue to reside at their accommodation until the return flight.
+- Persons who apply for the Assisted Voluntary Return Program, either from Pournara or from the community, provided that they do not have accommodation of their own; those who do can continue to reside at their accommodation until the return flight.
 These persons are expected to remain at Limnes until their return flight, at which point they are transferred directly to the airport;

-• Persons who are included in the EU Relocation Scheme.
+- Persons who are included in the EU Relocation Scheme.
 This may also include Kofinou residents as once they are pre-selected for relocation they are transferred from Kofinou to Limnes.
 Persons in the Relocation Scheme remain at Limnes throughout the clearance procedures and until their relocation flight, at which point they are transferred directly to the airport; and

-• A small number of exceptional cases, such as persons who are released from Pournara but who are unable to secure accommodation.
+- A small number of exceptional cases, such as persons who are released from Pournara but who are unable to secure accommodation.

-Regarding freedom of movement the same rules apply as with Limnes at the initial location and residents are allowed to enter and exit between 9am and 9pm.
-However exceptions are made in relation to persons who might need to exit the Centre at different times, either for medical or employment reasons.
-Persons who are transferred to Limnes after receiving a negative first instance decision at Pournara are provided with a stipulated cash allowance of €100, which is allocated at the end of each month, whereas other residents are not entitled to this allowance.[22]
+Regarding freedom of movement the same rules apply as with Kofinou Center and residents are allowed to go out when they wish, providing that they do not leave the centre for prolonged periods of time.
+Residents are not allowed to leave the premises for more than 48 hours.
+However, exceptions are made in relation to persons who might need to exit the Centre at different times, either for medical or employment reasons.
+Persons who are transferred to Limnes and are asylum applicants are provided with a stipulated cash allowance of € 100, which is allocated at the end of each month whereas, persons who are not asylum applicants such as those who have a final rejection or have withdrawn their asylum application as part of voluntary return program are not entitled to this allowance.[46]

 [1] For detailed information see the 2021 and 2022 Updates of the AIDA Country Report on Cyprus, available at: https://bit.ly/4aivBFw.